-Once the radiopharmaceutical has been administered it will begin to collect and give off radiation in certain areas (knows as hot spots).
+Once the radiopharmaceutical has been administered it will begin to collect and give off radiation in certain areas (known as hot spots).
 The areas that do not absorb as much radiation, and appear less bright, are “cold spots.”
-A special camera is used to determine where the hot sports are, allowing doctors to focus in on specific areas.
+A special camera is used to determine where the hot spots are, allowing doctors to focus in on specific areas.

 Nuclear scanning is used to assess the following: